The Synth Engine

 Shaper A, B

-The signal of each oscillator is processed by a wave shaper.
+The signal of each oscillator can be processed by a wave shaper.
 The shaping curve is a sine function with adjustable foldback and asymmetry.
 The mix amounts of the shaper signal can be adjusted individually for each phase modulation branch and for the output.

 The Shaper block also contains mixing points for the feedback signal and the result of a ring modulation between the output signals of the branches A and B.